 Talk to your GP, dial 999 or go to your nearest Accident and Emergency department (A&E)

 Contact your local crisis home treatment team or refer to your crisis plan if you have one

 Talk to someone you trust and feel comfortable with

 Contact a trained professional

-If you’re under 18, and experiencing abuse or violence at home or are at risk of becoming homeless, contact Children’s Services at your local council.
+If you’re under 18, and experiencing abuse or violence at home or are at risk of becoming homeless, contact your local council and speak their Children’s Services or homelessness team.
 You can also speak to someone in confidence by contacting Childline on 0800 111 or visiting www.childline.org.uk.